sylque/dcs-website-schema/README.md

       // Optional: properties of website pages
       "pageProperties": [
         {
-          // Name of pages to apply the properties to "pageNames": ["missio"],
+          // Name of pages to apply the properties to.
+          // Page names support a wildcard as a unique or trailing character.
+          "pageNames": ["home", "missio"],

           // Optional: name of the category to be used when Docuss creates
           // topics in the above pages.
 This overrides